Published on

 Automation

-On the other hand, Airtable features an entire section of the tool dedicated to creating automation, natively in Airtable.
-If you’re familiar with Zapier or Make, you’ll have no problem onboarding the platform: You can set up triggers, conditions, logic, and actions that will put a lot of your manual work on autopilot.
+On the other hand, Airtable features an entire section of the tool dedicated to creating automations, natively in Airtable.
+If you're familiar with Zapier or Make, you'll have no problem onboarding the platform: you can set up triggers, conditions, logic, and actions that will put a lot of your manual work on autopilot.

 This is especially powerful when used alongside integrations with other tools, and takes a whole new level when paired with Softr.
-Now, action taken on your live site can have an impact on your backend and trigger automations that run on their own.
-The possibilities are almost infinite.
-Learn more in our article about Airtable Automations.
+Softr's native Softr Workflows can be triggered directly by actions in your app's interface (like a button click or form submission), so actions taken in your live portal can update your backend and kick off automations that run on their own.
+Learn more in our article about Airtable automations.

-If Airtable is the clear winner in this category, Notion has recently introduced its Artificial Intelligence component, which offers other ways to -if not completely automate- increase productivity and streamline processes.
+If Airtable is the clear winner in this category, Notion's AI features offer other ways to increase productivity and streamline processes, even if they don't fully automate them.

 Artificial Intelligence

 Artificial intelligence (AI) is everywhere, and neither Airtable nor Notion plans to be left behind.
-The two platforms have recently introduced features to leverage the massive progress in the field.
+Both platforms have shipped substantial AI features, and they keep evolving fast.

-Notion AI is already live and operates similarly to other generative AI solutions like ChatGPT, essentially serving as an AI assistant inside your Notion.
-Users can enter prompts asking Notion AI to write a first draft for a blog post, summarize a long page of content, or create a table based on notes...
-The power of the feature resides in the fact that it lives within Notion and can help you work much faster with the data you already have in there.
-For Notion power users, it’s a game changer.
+Notion AI operates as an assistant inside your workspace.
+Users can ask it to write a first draft for a blog post, summarize a long page of content, answer questions across the workspace, or create a table based on notes.
+The power of the feature resides in the fact that it lives within Notion and works with the data you already have in there.
+For Notion power users, it's a major productivity boost.

 Conclusion: Notion vs Airtable